tavro/twidder/README.md

 - Use URL for GET request
 - Use JSON for POST, PUT and DELETE requests
 - Always use HTTP headers for sending token

+### TODO

+- [ ] fix TODO-comments

+# Lab 3

+## Requirements

+### Functional

+- [ ] Only one valid session at a time

+### Non-functional

+- [ ] The server and client shall communicate asynchronously.
+- [ ] HTTP and WebSocket are used for implementing one way and two way communications between the client and server.
+- [ ] JSON shall be used as data exchange format.

+# Lab 4

+## Requirements

+- [ ] Using HTTP status codes and upgrading the feedback mechanism
+- [ ] Use of HTML5 for Drag and Drop
+- [ ] Applying Further Security Measures
+- [ ] Third-Party Authentication Using OpenID/OAuth 2.0